baytelman/fullstack-interview/README.md

 Your deliverable should satisfy all these requirements:

 - Explain if you are responding Part 1 (frontend), Part 2 (backend) or both (full stack).
-Part 3 is required.
+Part 3 is required for both types of roles.

+- It should include *instructions on how to run* (installing dependencies, starting it, etc) and it shouldn't have any obscure environment requirements.

 - It should be submitted using one of the following alternatives:
     1. bitbucket.org or github.com PRIVATE repo (*Note: Do NOT use a public repo because other candidates could copy your response*).